Ampersand: History

-The ampersand can be traced back to the 1st century A.D. and the old Roman cursive, in which the letters E and T occasionally were written together to form a ligature (Evolution of the ampersand – figure 1).
+The ampersand can be traced back to the 1st century AD and the old Roman cursive, in which the letters E and T occasionally were written together to form a ligature (Evolution of the ampersand – figure 1).
 In the later and more flowing New Roman Cursive, ligatures of all kinds were extremely common; figures 2 and 3 from the middle of 4th century are examples of how the et-ligature could look in this script.
 During the later development of the Latin script leading up to Carolingian minuscule (9th century) the use of ligatures in general diminished.
 The et-ligature, however, continued to be used and gradually became more stylized and less revealing of its origin (figures 4–6).

 The modern italic type ampersand is a kind of "et" ligature that goes back to the cursive scripts developed during the Renaissance.
 After the advent of printing in Europe in 1455, printers made extensive use of both the italic and Roman ampersands.
 Since the ampersand's roots go back to Roman times, many languages that use a variation of the Latin alphabet make use of it.